fiveruns/dash-javascript/index.markdown

 title: dash-javascript 0.5.0
 ---

-`dash-javascript` makes it easy to fetch data from Dash for use in your application.
-You can fetch the latest value for any metric, fetch the values for a metric between some time range using a specific time window, or you can fetch data and metadata related to some metric within a time range and window.
+`dash-javascript` makes it easy to fetch the most recent data from Dash for use in your application.
+You can choose the granularity of data you'd like to fetch (1 hour, 12 hours, 24 hours, etc.).

-The current version of `dash-javascript` is 0.5.0.
+The current version of `dash-javascript` is 0.5.5.

 ## Dependencies